bartkoedijk/react-native-firebase-hooks/auth/README.md

 The `useAuthState` hook takes the following parameters:

-- `auth`: `firebase.auth.Auth` instance for the app you would like to monitor
+- `auth`: `FirebaseAuthTypes.Module` instance for the app you would like to monitor

 Returns:

-- `user`: The `firebase.User` if logged in, or `undefined` if not
+- `user`: The `FirebaseAuthTypes.User` if logged in, or `undefined` if not
 - `loading`: A `boolean` to indicate whether the the authentication state is still being loaded
-- `error`: Any `firebase.auth.Error` returned by Firebase when trying to load the user, or `undefined` if there is no error
+- `error`: Any `FirebaseAuthTypes.NativeFirebaseAuthError` returned by Firebase when trying to load the user, or `undefined` if there is no error

 #### If you are registering or signing in the user for the first time consider using [useCreateUserWithEmailAndPassword](#usecreateuserwithemailandpassword), [useSignInWithEmailAndPassword](#usesigninwithemailandpassword)